riccardoforzan/AGE/docs/NOTES.md

 ### RDFLib and RAM usage

 In order to tackle the memory usage of RDFLib I removed from my collection all the files which were more than 100MB in size.
-Assuming `datasets` is the folder from the current working directory in which datasets are stored, by running you can find all the datasets which size is more then 100MB
+Assuming `datasets` is the folder from the current working directory in which datasets are stored, by running you can find all the datasets which size is more than 100MB

 ```sh
 find datasets -type f -size +100M -exec ls -alh {} \; | sort -hr -k5